wmhilton-stoplight/platform-docs/2a.-style-guides/rule-examples-api-urls.md

 ### Exclude File Extensions

 Files extensions are unnecessary in URLs.
-Create a rule to warn users when they are included.
+Create a rule to warn users when they're included.

 Rule settings: